-What in the world are we thinking, writing about National Hat Day now?
+WHAT in the world are we thinking, writing about National Hat Day now?

-With major festivities taking place in November and December, January can sneak up on us.
+Well, with major festivities taking place in November and December, January can sneak up on us.

 Are you thinking, like I was, who cares about dreary old January, especially when about the only thing to think about are ugh, resolutions?